 - Discovery and Developmental Therapeutics

 Dr. Lisa Flowers received her medical degree from Case Western Reserve University School of Medicine, in Cleveland, Ohio.
-She completed her residency in obstetrics and gynecology at Magee-Women’s Hospital of the University of Pittsburgh Medical Center in 1996 and a partial fellowship in gynecologic oncology at the University of Texas Southwestern Medical Center in 1999.
-Dr. Flowers is board certified in obstetrics and gynecology.
+She completed her residency in obstetrics and gynecology at Magee-Women’s Hospital of the University of Pittsburgh Medical Center and a partial fellowship in gynecologic oncology at the University of Texas Southwestern Medical Center.
+She earned her Masters of Public Health from Rollins School of Public Health at Emory University.

 Dr. Flower's research interests include treatment for HPV-related disease, HPV and cervical cancer educational programs, and ovarian cancer surveillance for women with breast cancer susceptibility genes.